learn-co-curriculum/phase-1-method-types/README.md

 ## Define `get` Keyword in JavaScript Class Context

 Often, when writing methods for a `class`, we want to return information derived from that instance's properties.
-In the Square `class` example, `area()` returns a calculation based on `this.sideLength`, and `areaMessage()` returns a `String`.
+In the Square `class` example earlier, `area()` returns a calculation based on `this.sideLength`, and `areaMessage()` returns a `String`.

-In modern JavaScript, new syntax, `get`, has been introduced to `class`es to distinguish methods which serve a specific purpose to 'get' data from an instance.
+In modern JavaScript, new syntax, `get`, has been introduced.
+The `get` keyword is used in `class`es for methods which serve the specific purpose of retrieving data from an instance.

 The `get` keyword turns a method into a 'pseudo-property', that is - it allows us to write a method that interacts like a property.
 To use `get`, write a